Louis-MG/AugmentedReallityProject/README.md

 All elements must existe even if empty.

-If there is conditions that must be implemented : it must follow the following template
+If there is conditions that must be implemented : it must follow the following template.
+The condition will show as a slider on the website.

+the slider will go from intMin to maxInt and will start with the value StartValue.
+The reaction will trigger if the value of the slider is inside the [cutoffMinInt;ccutoffMaxInt] interval.
 ```
 conditions: {
         Condition1: {